Tonywww2/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/animalProduct.md

 Sets how much 'wear' the animal will take from the event
 ```

+- `void setItemProduct(ItemStack var0)`

+  Parameters:
-- `FluidStackJS getFluidProduct()`
+  - var0: ItemStack

 ```
-Returns the fluid product of the event, may be empty if the product is an item
+Sets the item product, attempting to use this on an event originally producing a fluid will void the product
 ```

 - `ItemStack getTool()`